 If you find yourself in need of treatments not covered under RAMQ and you do not have a private health insurance plan, you will be responsible for paying your medical expenses out of pocket.
 It is highly recommended to obtain private health coverage to avoid finding yourself in that situation.

-Here are example of what non-covered services could cost in Quebec you:
+Here are examples of what non-covered services could cost in Quebec:

 |Treatment for depression with a psychologist||$1,100|

 |3 days in a private room at the hospital||$306|

 Why could I also need an individual health insurance plan in Quebec?